 - Media can be drained during turnarounds to limit damage to bellows

-- Thick-walled expansion joints – these can be used to provide a longer life in challenging environments.
+- Thick-walled expansion joints – these can be used to provide longer life in challenging environments.
 Thick-walled EJs will have higher spring rates which must be taken into account in the design phase.

 - Rectangular expansion joints – these have a variety of applications in the power, petrochemical, refining, chemical, and steel industries in ducting.